Second DUI Convictions Come with Harsher Sentences

 If a person has at least one prior DUI conviction in the past 10 years, another charge is considered a second DUI offense.
 A second DUI conviction means possible fines between $330 to $2,500, five days in jail to six months in jail, and a license suspension for 12 months.
 The driver will also have to successfully finish an alcohol safety course and may also be required to attend substance abuse training.

 High BAC Second DUI Penalty

 A driver with one prior DUI offense is charged with a misdemeanor for a subsequent DUI.
 The penalties are $750 to $5,000 in fines, between 30 days and six months in prison, a 12-month suspended license, alcohol highway safety school, and substance treatment if ordered.

 With one prior DUI offense, a driver faces a first-degree misdemeanor for a second DUI offense.
 If convicted, the driver faces fines between $1,500 and $10,000, 90 days to five years in prison, license suspension for 18 months, and completion of an alcohol highway safety program.
 Substance abuse treatment may also be ordered.

 Hire a Skilled Multiple DUI Attorney Immediately

 First-time offenders are offered treatment rather than harsh punishment but an offender facing another DUI charge is not so fortunate.
 With convictions of up to five years, second time DUI charges are a serious matter.
 Do not face these charges without proper representation.
 Contact a Philadelphia multiple DUI lawyer for a free consultation.
-The the attorneys at the Law Office of Michael T. van der Veen value your freedom and want to help you.
+The the attorneys at the Law Office of van der Veen, Hartshorn, and Levin value your freedom and want to help you.
 This entire ordeal can be a scary process but we have the experience and drive needed to get your charges reduced or dismissed entirely.
 Call 215-515-6892 to schedule a meeting in our downtown Philadelphia offices.